Michael-F-Bryan/mdbook-linkcheck/README.md

 # MDBook LinkCheck

 A backend for `mdbook` which will check your links for you.
+For use alongside the built-in HTML renderer.

 ## Getting Started